Introduction

 2. Runtime (The Core Client)

 The @inspecto-dev/core runs in your browser as a framework-agnostic Web Component overlay.
-It provides the launcher, Inspect mode, Annotate mode, and Quick jump.
-When you interact with a component, it reads the data-inspecto attribute, builds the prompt in the browser, and can optionally request snippet context.
+It provides the launcher, Inspect mode, Annotate mode, Quick jump, and the MCP session timeline.
+When you interact with a component, it reads the available source-location metadata, builds the prompt in the browser, can optionally request snippet context, and reflects agent-side progress back into the annotation sidebar.

 3. Dispatch (The Action)

 Once the code context is ready, the local HTTP server relays this payload.
 When snippet context is enabled, the server reads the relevant source file and returns the snippet.
-Depending on your configuration, the server either triggers a URI scheme to open your IDE Extension, or pastes the payload directly into a running CLI process in your terminal.
+Depending on your configuration, the server either triggers a URI scheme to open your IDE Extension, pastes the payload directly into a running CLI process in your terminal, or stores an MCP annotation session that an agent can claim and update.

 Key Features